Israelam72/mini-seller-console/README.md

 2. Stores in localStorage for persistence
 3. Simulates API calls with 500ms delay
 4. Handles 5% simulated failure rate for error testing

----

-*This project demonstrates clean architecture, modern React patterns, and attention to user experience details.*